UltraEngine/Documentation/Lua/LoadTable.md

 ## Returns

-This function always returns a table, but the returned table may be `nil` if it was not loaded successfully.
+If successful the loaded table is returned, otherwise `nil` is returned.